4. Observing learning

 1.1 Observing learning

-By observing, you know when a student is making a good effort or is disrupting the lesson.
-In the first case you give a compliment, in the second case you reinforce positive behaviour (see forerunners of disturbance).
+By observing learning, you know when a student is making a good effort or is disrupting the lesson.
+In the first case you give a compliment, in the second case you reinforce positive behaviour.

-You observe the body language of your students when they enter the room, during the lesson and when they leave the room.
+You observe the body language of your students when they enter the classroom, during the lesson and when they leave.
 Through these observations and by using body language, you speak “their” language.

 When you use your own body language, when you are confident and calm, your students will take seriously the gestures you use to guide them.